masaruohashi/tic-tac-toe/README.md

 This repository contains the files for the final project of the digital laboratory.

-The final project is a simple tic-tac-toe game, that uses all the concepts studied during this four-month period.
+The final project is a simple tic-tac-toe game, that uses all of the concepts studied during this four-month period.

 ## Getting Started